joshh71390/tron-dapp-lottery/README.md

-## tron-dapp-prize
+## tron-dapp-lottery

-This is a tron prize dapp
+This is a tron dapp lottery

 How to Use.

-1.yarn
+1.npm run build

 2.yarn start